 - Segregation shall be provided for the storage of raw, processed, rejected, recalled or returned materials or products and shall be clearly marked.

 - Systems shall be in place to prevent contamination of foods by foreign bodies such as glass, metal shards from machinery and dust.
 Procedures must be in place to follow in case of breakages

-The packaging design and materials shall provide protection for products in order to prevent contamination, damage and accommodate required labelling as laid down under the FSS Act & the Regulations there under.
+The packaging design and materials shall provide protection for products in order to prevent contamination, damage and accommodate required labeling as laid down under the FSS Act & the Regulations thereunder.
 Only Food grade and non-toxic packaging materials shall be used.
-Packaging materials like aluminium, tin and plastic shall conform to the Indian standards as mentioned under the FSS Regulations.
+Packaging materials like aluminum, tin, and plastic shall conform to the Indian standards as mentioned in the FSS Regulations.

 Rework and control of non-conforming products

 - Stored rework materials shall be protected from exposure to microbiological, chemical or extraneous matter contamination.